scriptin/jmdict-simplified/README.md

 - `./gradlew --quiet jmdictHasChanged` and `./gradlew --quiet jmnedictHasChanged` - check if JMdict or JMnedict has changed by comparing checksums of downloaded files with those stored in the [checksums](checksums).
   Outputs `YES` or `NO`.
-  The `--quiet` is needed to put values into shell variables without extra output from Gradle.
 Run this only after `download` task!
+  The `--quiet` is to silence Gradle logs, e.g. when you need to put values into environments variables.
-- `./gradlew updateChecksums` - update checksum files in the [checksums](checksums).
+- `./gradlew updateChecksums` - update checksum files in the [checksums](checksums) directory.
   Run after creating distribution archives and commit checksum files into the repository, so that next time CI/CD workflow knows if it needs to rebuild anything.
-- `./gradlew userJar` - create an Uber JAR for standalone use (w/o Gradle).
+- `./gradlew userJar` - create an Uber JAR for standalone use (i.e. w/o Gradle).
   The JAR program shows help messages and should be intuitive to use if you know how to run it.

 There are also more specific tasks, run `./gradlew tasks` for details

 ## Troubleshooting

-- Make sure to run `convert` task before running `acrhive`
+- Make sure to run tasks in order: `download`, then `convert`, then `archive`
 - If running Gradle fails, make sure `java` is available on your `$PATH` environment variable
-- Run Gradle with `--stacktrace`, `--info`, or `--debug` arguments to see more details
+- Run Gradle with `--stacktrace`, `--info`, or `--debug` arguments to see more details if you get an error

 ## Format

-The following are [TypeScript types](https://www.typescriptlang.org/) for JSON files produced by this project.
+The following are [TypeScript](https://www.typescriptlang.org/) types for JSON files produced by this project.
-You can also find Kotlin types in [JMdictJsonElement.kt](src/main/kotlin/org/edrdg/jmdict/simplified/conversion/jmdict/JMdictJsonElement.kt) and [JMnedictJsonElement.kt](src/main/kotlin/org/edrdg/jmdict/simplified/conversion/jmnedict/JMnedictJsonElement.kt), although they contain some stuff you might not need.
+You can also find Kotlin types in [JMdictJsonElement.kt](src/main/kotlin/org/edrdg/jmdict/simplified/conversion/jmdict/JMdictJsonElement.kt) and [JMnedictJsonElement.kt](src/main/kotlin/org/edrdg/jmdict/simplified/conversion/jmnedict/JMnedictJsonElement.kt), although they contain some methods and annotations you might not need.

 Main concepts:

 - "Kanji" and "kana" versions of words are not always equivalent to "spellings" and "readings" correspondingly.
 Some words are kana-only.
-  You should treat "kanji" and "kana" more like different ways of spelling, although when kanji versions are present, kana versions are indeed "readings"
+  You should treat "kanji" and "kana" as different ways of spelling, although when kanji versions are present, kana versions are indeed "readings" for those
 - Some kana versions only apply to particular kanji versions, i.e. different spellings of the same word can be read in different ways.
 You'll see the `appliesToKanji` field being filled with a particular version in such cases